sonatype-nexus-community/iq-fortify-parser/README.md

 ### CONFIGURING THE DEVELOPER ENVIRONMENT FOR THE PARSER

-This is a Maven project so import into your you IDE accordingly
+This is a Maven project so import into your you IDE accordingly.

 ### BUILDING THE PARSER

-The binaries for this project will be made available on the Sonatype IQ server Download page.
-Should you need to build it from scratch however here is what you need to know.
+Should you need to build it from scratch however, here is what you need to know.
 The build process is handled by Maven and makes use the of the Maven wrapper to help with portability.
 The following command can be used for a local build:

 ```
 ./mvnw clean package
 ```

+The output bundle can then be found in `sonatype-fortify-bundle/target`.